 - 2015: Visiting Instructor of American Studies, American Antiquarian Society, Worcester, Massachusetts

-- Searching For Black Confederates: The Civil War’s Most Persistent Myth, (Under advance contract with the University of North Carolina Press, 2019).
+- Searching For Black Confederates: The Civil War’s Most Persistent Myth, (University of North Carolina Press, 2019).
 Winner: Eugene Feit Award for Excellence in Civil War Scholaship, New York Military Affairs Symposium

-- Interpreting the Civil War at Museums and Historic Sites, (Under contract with Rowman and Littlefield Press [Interpreting History Series]).
+- Interpreting the Civil War at Museums and Historic Sites (Rowman and Littlefield Press [Interpreting History Series], 2017).

 - “The Civil War at 150: Memory and Meaning,” co-edited with Megan Kate Nelson, Common-Place [(Winter 2014) http://www.common-place.org/vol-14/no-02/].

-- “‘They Met Their Fate Without a Sigh’: An Analysis of Military Executions in the Army of Northern Virginia,” in Andrew F. Lang and Andrew Bledsoe, eds., War Is the Remedy: Toward a New Civil War Military History (Louisiana State University Press, forthcoming).
+- “‘They Met Their Fate Without a Sigh’: An Analysis of Confederate Military Executions,” in Andrew F. Lang and Andrew Bledsoe, eds., Upon the Fields of Battle: Essays on the Military History of America’s Civil War (Louisiana State University Press, 2018): 205-26.

 - “The Best Servant By Far,” in Ted Widmer ed., Disunion: Modern Scholars and Historians Revisit and Reconsider the Civil War from Fort Sumter to the Emancipation Proclamation (Black Dog and Leventhal Publishers, 2013), 411-15.